deckarep/gosx-notifier/README.md

     //Optionally, specifiy a url or bundleid to open should the notification be
     //clicked.
     note.Link = "http://www.yahoo.com" //or BundleID like: com.apple.Terminal

+    //Optionally, an app icon (10.9+ ONLY)
+    note.AppIcon = "gopher.png"

+    //Optionally, a content image (10.9+ ONLY)
+    note.ContentImage = "gopher.png"

     //Then, push the notification
     err := note.Push()